Z-Arghavan/awesome-digital-built-environment/README.md

 - [SpaceNet](https://github.com/SpaceNetChallenge) - Benchmark datasets and challenges for building extraction, road detection, and geospatial machine learning.
 - [Microsoft Global ML Building Footprints](https://github.com/microsoft/GlobalMLBuildingFootprints) - Global building-footprint dataset produced using machine-learning models over satellite imagery.
 - [PANGAEA](https://github.com/VMarsocci/pangaea-bench) - Benchmark for evaluating geospatial foundation models across diverse Earth-observation tasks.
+- [Japan Construction Cost Database](https://github.com/ogasurfproject-jpg/japan-construction-cost-database) - Open dataset of construction and renovation costs in Japan, based on 30 years of industry data.

+### Foundation models for the built environment

+_This section is a work in progress.
+Contributions welcome._

+### Neuro-symbolic AI

+_This section is a work in progress.
+Contributions welcome._

+### NLP for construction and built environment

+_This section is a work in progress.
+Contributions welcome._

+### AI bias and fairness in construction

+_This section is a work in progress.
+Contributions welcome._

+### RAG for AEC documents

+- [les_rag_public](https://github.com/proovcme/les_rag_public) - Local-first engineering RAG with CAD/BIM JSON exporters and a standalone viewer.

+### Structural health monitoring and anomaly detection

+- [sgsim](https://github.com/Sajad-Hussaini/sgsim) - Simulation and analysis of ground motions for structural and earthquake engineering.

+### Time-series forecasting for building energy

+- [ha-energy-forecast](https://github.com/m-zenker/ha-energy-forecast) - Home Assistant app forecasting household electricity consumption 48 hours ahead.
+- [gridsense](https://github.com/PrajitMittal16/gridsense) - 7-day building energy forecasting using a stacked LSTM and XGBoost model with SHAP explanations.
+- [hass.tibber_prices](https://github.com/jpawlowski/hass.tibber_prices) - Home Assistant integration providing detailed electricity price sensors for demand-response use cases.

+### Multi-agent systems for construction

+- [AssetOpsBench](https://github.com/IBM/AssetOpsBench) - Industry 4.0 benchmark and framework for building, orchestrating, and evaluating asset-operations agents.

+### Synthetic data generation

+_This section is a work in progress.
+Contributions welcome._

 ---